Home

 • One turn (usually clockwise) with kept hold side by side, using six steps

-Skånsk mazurka
+Skånsk mazurka free mixing

 Skånsk mazurka can easily be varied.
 I here present variants in an order that I rather often use with a partner that I have not danced with before.